-How to Write a Musician Bio That Gets You Found (With Examples)
+How to Write a Musician Bio in 2026 [+ Templates & Examples]

 Here’s the truth: